 - Stir the semolina continuously until it roasts evenly and turns golden in color, about 10-12 minutes.
 Depending on your stovetop, you may need to raise the heat to medium to help it come to the roasting point.
 Then lower the heat as needed.
 Remove from heat once the semolina is well roasted and has turned golden.
 You can also continue on to the next step while roasting the semolina.

-- In a separate small saucepan, bring to water, light brown sugar and cardamom pods to a boil.
-Keep simmering until the sugar is dissolved, and then remove from heat and add the rose water and saffron.
+- In a separate small saucepan, bring the water, sugar and cardamom pods to a boil.
+Stir, and allow to simmer until the sugar is dissolved, and then remove from heat and add the rose water and saffron.

 - Place the semolina mixture back over medium heat.
 Stir this sugar syrup carefully into the browned semolina.
 Continue to stir for a couple of minutes, until the mixture thickens, loses most of its moisture and the butter starts to separate from the semolina.
 Sometimes I like to add a dollop of ghee at this point to give it a nice finish.